wendahere/GoGetter/Journal.md

 4. What other additions to the machine do they want?
 5. Are the compromises acceptable? (needing them to prepare the prizes beforehand)

-The materials that we will mainly be using to build the prototype consists of corugated cardboard (single ply and double ply), PLA 3D printed parts, door hinges, fasteners (scews and nuts), acrylic, and transparency.
+The materials that we will mainly be using to build the prototype consists of corugated cardboard (single ply and double ply), PLA 3D printed parts, door hinges, fasteners (scews and nuts), acrylic, paper, and transparency.

 #### 3D CAD